anoma/namada/documentation/specs/src/base-ledger/governance.md

 - Doesn't carry any wasm code
 - Allows only validators to vote
-- Requires 2/3 of the validators' total voting power to succeed
+- Requires 2/3 of the total voting power to succeed
-- Expect every vote to carry a memo in the form of a tuple `(Action, Signature)`
+- Expect every vote to carry a memo in the form of a `Signature` over some bytes provided in the proposal

 ### GovernanceAddress VP